carussell1984/Pewlett_Hackard_Analysis/README.md

   8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-#During data eximation, there is a suspicion that the dataset is fake.
+During data eximation, there is a suspicion that the dataset is fake.
 To confirm this hunch, the following steps were taken to generate a visualization of the data:

-  #1.
-Import the SQL database into Pandas.
+  1. Import the SQL database into Pandas.
-  #2.
-Create a bar chart of average salary by title.
+  2. Create a bar chart of average salary by title.

-#Road Map of Pewlett Hackard GitHub
+# Road Map of Pewlett Hackard GitHub
-  #RESOURCES: 6 original Pewlett Hackard Files
+  * RESOURCES: 6 original Pewlett Hackard Files
-  #DATA MODELING: Folder containing a schema of the data modeling
+  * DATA MODELING: Folder containing a schema of the data modeling
-  #SQL_Files: SQL files of creating tables, an SQL file of the data analysis
+  * SQL_Files: SQL files of creating tables, an SQL file of the data analysis
-  #Output from Analysis: The CVS files from the SQL queries during data analysis
+  * Output from Analysis: The CVS files from the SQL queries during data analysis
-  #SQLAlchemy_Data_Integriry: Jupyter notebook and PNJ from inspecting the files with SQL Alchemy for report on average salary by title
+  * SQLAlchemy_Data_Integriry: Jupyter notebook and PNJ from inspecting the files with SQL Alchemy for report on average salary by title